Gunhill Road: Career

 In 2022, the group started work on a fifth album.
 With the addition of Brian Koonin and Michael Harrison, the four person group intends to release a 19 track album in the fall of 2022.
 On August 19, 2022, the first track from the upcoming album, Idiots, was released, commenting on talk radio.

+The band's name comes from a major street located in the northern New York City borough of the Bronx.
+The street serves as the official border that divides the North Bronx from the South Bronx and is also served by two New York City Subway stops, Gun Hill Road and East Gun Hill Road and one Metro North Railroad station.